TraceMachina/nativelink/CONTRIBUTING.md

 > upstream     git@github.com:TraceMachina/nativelink (push)
 > ```

-6. Finally, configure `git` to sign your commits with the keys you set up previously.
+6. For the last step, configure `git` to sign your commits with the keys you set up.
 Create a `.gitconfig` file in your home directory like so:

     ```ini
     [user]